 Remedies

-When you are sure about the source of attack, set countermeasures based on the attact characteristics.
-If an analysis reveals multiple attack characteristics, you can configure multiple mitigation policies at the same time to achieve comprehensive protection.
+When you identify the source of an attack, set countermeasures based on the attack characteristics.
+If an analysis reveals multiple attack characteristics, configure multiple mitigation policies at the same time for comprehensive protection.

 Protection use cases